-- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
-A first aid kit and accident book were available. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
-All the medicines we checked were in date and fit for use.

-The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
+- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator on the premises but this was shared with another practice and stored on the upper floor of the building which did not give ease of access.
+There was emergency oxygen with adult and children's masks.
+However, oxygen cylinders should be half full or above and their cylinder was found to be below half full.
+The practice were informed of this.
+A first aid kit and accident book were available. - Emergency medicines were accessible to staff in a secure area of the practice and all staff knew of their location.
+All the medicines we checked were in date and fit for use. - The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
 The plan included emergency contact numbers for staff.